harsharan-r/ball-balancing-table/README.md

 The camera pipeline uses libcamera to get images from pi camera module 3.

-Each libcamera frame buffer is `mmap`'d directly into a `cv::Mat` header — zero copy, no `.clone()` needed.
-From there the pipeline is ordered to shrink the image as early as possible, before any of the more expensive per-pixel work runs:
+Each libcamera frame buffer is `mmap`'d directly into a `cv::Mat` header.
+From there, the pipeline is ordered to shrink the image as early as possible, before any of the more expensive per-pixel work runs:

-1. **Crop to ROI, then downsample** — a plain `cv::Mat` sub-view followed by `cv::resize`.
+1. **Crop to ROI, then downsample** a plain `cv::Mat` sub-view followed by `cv::resize`.
 The image is first cropped to only cover the area of the platform, then resized to reduce its quality to a point where there are enough pixels (10+) to define the ping pong ball at a 50 cm distance.
 Cropping/resizing first means every later stage runs on a much smaller image instead of the full sensor resolution.
-2. **BGRA → BGR → HSV** color conversion on the now-small frame.
+2. **BGRA → BGR → HSV** colour conversion on the now-small frame.

    ![HSV frame](assets/camera/ball_hsv.jpg)
 3. **`cv::inRange`** thresholds against the calibrated HSV range, then `cv::erode` +